openstack/mistral/tools/docker/DOCKER_README.rst

 Using Mistral Client
 --------------------

-The script also configures the containers so that the Mistral API will be accessible from the host machine on the default port 8989.
-So it is also possible to install the `mistral-pythonclient` to the host machine and execute commands there.
+The Mistral API will be accessible from the host machine on the default port 8989.
+Install `python-mistralclient` on the host machine to execute mistral commands.